pedrokappaa/openc3-cosmos-gs/README.md

 The host was defaulted to `host.docker.internal`, instead of `localhost`, as it is containerized.

+The three desired targets were instanced here, one with the `GPREDICT_ROTCTLD` structure and two with the `GPREDICT_RIGCTLD` structure.

 <br />

 ### Build the plugin

-Finally, we can build our plugin and upload it to COSMOS.
-First, the `.gemspec` and `LICENSE` files should be updated.
+Finally, the plugin can be built and uploaded to COSMOS.
+First, the `.gemspec` and `LICENSE` files were updated.
 Then, following the [documentation](https://docs.openc3.com/docs/getting-started/gettingstarted):

-> 1. Build the plugin, specifying its version:
+> 1. The plugin was built, specifying its version:
 >
 >```bash
 > user@machine ~/openc3-cosmos-gs/openc3-cosmos-gpredict
 > $ openc3.sh cli rake build VERSION=1.0.0
 >```
 >
-> 2. Once built, open the web GUI and return to Admin Console > Plugins;
+> 2. Once built, the web GUI was open, then following Admin Console > Plugins;
 >
-> 3. Click on "Install new plugin", select the generated  `openc3-cosmos-gpredict-1.0.0.gem` file and press "Upload";
+> 3. Clicked on "Install new plugin", selected the generated  `openc3-cosmos-gpredict-1.0.0.gem` file and pressed "Upload";

-The `VARIABLES` pop-up should appear for customization, but it is not mandatory to modify anything.
+The `VARIABLES` pop-up appeared for customization, but it was not mandatory to modify anything, as the default and intended values were defined on `plugin.txt`.

 > 4. If changes are made to the plugin source code, rebuild the plugin with a new `VERSION` number, following step 1 and 2;
 >